What Is MERS?

 MERS' Role in Foreclosures

 A foreclosure is either judicial or nonjudicial, depending on state law and the circumstances.
 In some judicial foreclosure cases in the past, MERS, solely as a nominee for the loan's owner, was named as the plaintiff in the lawsuit.
-And MERS was previously sometimes listed as the beneficiary, solely as a nominee for the loan owner, in nonjudicial notices.
+And MERS was previously sometimes listed as the beneficiary, solely as a nominee for the loan owner, in nonjudicial foreclosure notices.

 Courts are divided on the issue of whether MERS as a nominee may be listed as the plaintiff or beneficiary in foreclosure proceedings.